nwthomas/programming-resources/tips/alumni-tips.md

 - "Write awesome cover letters.
 I've got stories about interviews that I wouldn't have gotten without strong cover letters (and I did a lot of interviews)!" - Randall Whitlock

 - "Choose interesting side projects.
 Anything using IBM Watson or another AI-related API to analyze sets of data and evaluate information is a great talking piece in an interview." - Randall Whitlock

+- “Take notice of the top 5-10 companies that would make you over the moon to start at as a new developer and focus more energy on those.
+That’s you first tier, so you should be spending 4-or-more hours preparing for those applications.
+You should be asking yourself, "What can I send in on top of a normal application to make me stand out?"
+See if you can network with people inside the company that can cheer-lead your path into it.
+The next step is to take a look at the other 60% of companies (the second tier) you’re interested in.
+Personalizing these is still important and can be as easy as watching and reading content on their mission or values then summarizing that in your applications.
+The final third tier of companies should be something you don’t spend a lot of time on - one click apply to these ones.” - Blake Fletcher

 ### Pair Programming